-• Time limit restrictions on speakers, unless the meeting grants the speaker an extension.
-This is particularly useful in avoiding lengthy sermons!
-The time limits are generally 4 minutes for the mover of the motion, 2 minutes for speakers for or against the motion, and 2 minutes for the mover's right of reply;

-- sequence of speakers The Chairperson should ask if anyone wishes to speak against a motion first.
+- Time limit restrictions on speakers unless the meeting grants the speaker an extension.
+The time limits are generally 4 minutes for the mover of the motion, 2 minutes for speakers for or against the motion, and 2 minutes for the mover's right of reply. - The right of reply can only answer things brought up in the debate, can't introduce new arguments. - Sequence of speakers The Chairperson should ask if anyone wishes to speak against a motion first.
 If there are no speakers against the motion, there is little point in endlessly discussing something that everyone obviously agrees with, and the vote should be taken right away.
-Each speaker must state whether they speak for or against the motion and state their reasons; - each speaker may speak only once to a motion, except the mover who has the right of reply.
-This ensures that the discussion doesn't become repetitive; - when taking speakers for or against a motion ensure that no more than two speakers speak successively for or against a motion.
-For example, if two speakers have spoken in favour of a motion and there are no opposing speakers, the debate is closed and the Chairperson immediately takes a vote on the motion.
+Each speaker must state whether they speak for or against the motion and state their reasons. - Each speaker may speak only once to a motion, except the mover who has the right of reply.
+This ensures that the discussion doesn't become repetitive. - When taking speakers for or against a motion ensure that no more than two speakers speak successively for or against a motion.
+For example, if two speakers have spoken in favour of a motion and there are no opposing speakers, the debate is closed and the Chairperson takes a vote on the motion.
 This helps to ensure a balanced debate, by not allowing one viewpoint to dominate.
-It also helps to ensure that speakers stick to the point; and - the person who is speaking should be standing.
+It also helps to ensure that speakers stick to the point. - The person who is speaking should be standing.
 Remember, the purpose of this framework is not to gag debate, but to ensure that it is orderly and productive.